-- 1. Interpret Doppler velocity patterns under uniform, non-uniform, ambiguous, and meteorologically complex conditions identifying:
+- 1. Interpret Doppler velocity patterns under uniform, nonuniform, ambiguous, and meteorologically complex conditions identifying:

-- Convergence and Divergence
+- Convergence & Divergence

-- \Cyclonic and Anticyclonic Rotation
+- Cyclonic & Anticyclonic rotation

-- Any Combination
+- Any combination of the above

+- 2. Assess the mesoscale meteorological conditions and threats associated with the identified velocity patterns

 There are also two performance objectives with this lesson.
 The first objective is to be able to interpret Doppler velocity patterns under uniform, non-uniform, ambiguous, and meteorologically complex conditions.
 You will be identifying convergence and divergence, cyclonic and anticyclonic rotation, and any combination of the above.